What Are Computer Networking Skills in the Age of Zero-Trust Security and SD-WAN? (2026 Guide)

 - Client VPNs

-You don’t need to design hyperscale systems—but you must understand how cloud networking works.
+You don’t need hyperscale design expertise—but you must understand how cloud networking behaves differently from traditional LANs.

 3. Zero-Trust Networking (Core 2026 Skill)